Chart Color Schemes

 Willoughby East demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Willoughby East is notably high, with 52.5% of residents aged 15 years and over holding university qualifications.
-This figure exceeds the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are most prevalent at 34.7%, followed by postgraduate qualifications (13.6%) and graduate diplomas (4.2%).
-Vocational pathways account for 19.1% of qualifications among those aged 15 years and over, with advanced diplomas at 10.3% and certificates at 8.8%.
+Willoughby East has a notably high level of educational attainment among residents aged 15 and above, with 52.5% holding university qualifications.
+This figure exceeds national (30.4%) and state (NSW's 32.2%) averages, indicating a significant educational advantage for the area.
+Bachelor degrees are the most prevalent at 34.7%, followed by postgraduate qualifications (13.6%) and graduate diplomas (4.2%).
+Vocational pathways account for 19.1% of qualifications in this age group, with advanced diplomas making up 10.3% and certificates 8.8%.

-Educational participation is high, with 35.8% of residents currently enrolled in formal education.
+Educational participation is particularly high, with 35.8% of residents currently enrolled in formal education.
 This includes 13.5% in primary education, 11.1% in secondary education, and 5.5% pursuing tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education